Danie83/Java-Technologies/README.md

 I used the same JDBC Resource defined in Lab 4 and redesigned the Team.java into an Entity.
 I also Defined persistence.xml file for setting up JPA.
 `http://localhost:8080/JTLab5/test` will display a list of elements of type Team from the database.

+### Homework
+I used EJB injection in Compulsory and defined an Entity class already.
+I created a few name queries and a repository is used to READ and CREATE data of type Team.

 ## Lab 4 - JavaServer Faces, Facelets.
 JNDI and Resources.
 I use a Payara Server for this laboratory.